SyedUmairCodes/self-taught-developer/Readme.md

 # Introduction

 This repo contains basic level tutorials for learning how to code so that even some one with absolutely no experience can start learning.

 > The old version of this repo can be found in the archive.md file.

-I've also added some online bootcamps that are free for everyone.
+I've also added some online bootcamps, books, articles, and other resources that are free for everyone.
 All resources listed here are mostly YouTube videos but since there are so many so I can't include them all.

 ## Contributing

 If I forgot to list the video of your favorite creator please feel free to create a pull-request and add it and make sure to read the CONTRIBUTING.md file before creating a pull request.

 # Bootcamps and Courses